dillondoxey/vault-aws-workshop/docs/vault-basics-lab.md

 name: lab-vault-basics-challenge-2
 # 👩‍💻 Challenge 2: Run a Vault "Dev" Server
 * In this lab, you'll run your first Vault server in "Dev" mode.
-* You'll also write your first secret to Vault and use the UI.
+* You will also write your first secret to Vault and use the UI.
 * Instructions:
   * If the track does not do it for you, click the "Your First Secret" challenge of the "Vault Basics" track.
   * Then click the green "Start" button.